secretsharing/secretsharing/README.md

 requested that you send an email to opensource@mitre.org in order to let us know where this software is being used.

+---

+# Shamir's Secret Sharing Scheme

+Java implementation of Shamir's Secret Sharing Scheme.
+See the [wikipedia article](http://en.wikipedia.org/wiki/Shamir's_Secret_Sharing) for details on the algorithm.
+This implementation uses a BigInteger mod-prime polynomial.

+## Usage

+Splitting a secret `byte[]` into parts:

+    byte[] secret = ...;
+    Part[] parts = Secrets.split(secret);

+Reconstructing a secret `byte[]` from parts:

+    Parts[] parts = ...;
+    byte[] secret = Secrets.join(parts);

+Converting a `Part` to a formatted `String`:

+    Part part = ...;
+    String formatted = PartFormats.currentStringFormat().format(part);

+Parsing a `String` to a `Part`:

+    String formatted = ...;
+    Part part = PartFormats.parse(formatted);

+## Security

+Shamir's Secret Sharing Scheme is a fully secure way to divide a secret into shareable parts.
+This Java implementation of the scheme has been reviewed by a MITRE cryptographer and found to be sound.
+However, if you have any doubts, inspect the source code and compile it yourself.

+This implementation of Shamir's Secret Sharing Scheme is not subject to export control laws in the United States of America.
+Please check local laws concerning cryptography before downloading or using this library.